ory/kratos/docs/docs/reference/api.md

 ```

 This endpoint initializes a browser-based user login flow.
 Once initialized, the
-browser will be redirected to `urls.login_ui` with the request ID set as a query
+browser will be redirected to `selfservice.flows.login.ui_url` with the request ID set as a query
 parameter.
 If a valid user session exists already, the browser will be
 redirected to `urls.default_redirect_url`.